 3after the First World War (WWI).

 Henceforth, the development of Belgrade was led in such a way that the connection with Zemun and the left Sava riverbank (New Belgrade side) were ever intensified.
-Therefore, even though Belgrade is physically placed at the confluence of two rivers, it is nowadays rather perceived as a city on the Sava river and the Danube is the nearby river, than as a city on the Sava and the Danube (Interviewee X).
+Therefore, even though Belgrade is physically placed at the confluence of two rivers, it is nowadays perceived as a city on the Sava river with the Danube nearby, rather than as a city on the Sava and the Danube (Interviewee X).

-The long, accessible, central waterfront zone largely determined the position of Savamala in growing Belgrade metropolitan area with not yet efficiently resolved public transport and heavy traffic infrastructure (Questionnaire X).
+The long, accessible, central waterfront zone largely determined the position of Savamala in the growing Belgrade metropolitan area with not yet efficiently resolved public transport and a heavy traffic infrastructure (Questionnaire X).
 The combination of the proximity of the river and the city center, but even more so its position in the geometrical center of the vast area of the city of Belgrade was its major capital; ”the middle of the three cities [Belgrade, New Belgrade, Zemun]” as one informant said (Interviewee X).

-However, all these favourable factors did not prevent the neglected attitude of the socialist authorities after the Second World War (WWII).
+However, all these favourable factors did not prevent the neglected attitude of the socialist authorities after the Second World War.
 Actually, it was the high representation of urban, architectural and cultural heritage from previous (prewar) capitalist times4 in Savamala that determined the viewpoint of the socialist regime (Section 4.1.3).

-Making its transversal Karadjordjeva street the main road for heavy transport as a way to bypass the city center predominately marked the nature of Savamala urban neighbourhood during the socialist period.
+Making its transversal Karadjordjeva street the main road for heavy transport as a way to bypass the city center predominately marked the nature of the Savamala urban neighbourhood during the socialist period.
 What is more, this transit roadway became increasingly surrounded by poor warehouses and manufactories that replaced the bombed palaces for a while (Section 4.1.3).
 With the extensive construction of transport infrastructure in the recently industrialized country (SFRY), the growing industry of transportation means, and consequent rising mobility of people; the urbanity of Savamala then was also aggravated by the proximity of the busy bus and train terminals.
-5 The socialist Savamala was crowded, polluted, noisy area and the home for marginalized groups, outcasts and prostitutes.
+5 The socialist Savamala was a crowded, polluted, noisy area and the home for marginalized groups, outcasts and prostitutes.
 Unfortunately, this atmosphere and image had long surpassed the socialist regime and has followed Savamala to the present day.

 The first post-socialist period in the 1990s continued to contribute to its deterioration and devastation.
 The abandoned industrial plots and derelict and ruined buildings, its problematic social structure and the gloomy circumstances of the civil wars and national turmoil in the Balkan region flagged Savamala as economically underdeveloped, socially disadvantaged, and unsafe with a reputation as a home to outcasts, prostitution and criminality (?).

-4A helping circumstance for the socialist authorities was almost complete destruction of Savamala during the bombardments in WWII (Section 4.1.3).
+4A helpiful circumstance for the socialist authorities was the almost complete destruction of Savamala during the bombardments in WWII (Section 4.1.3).

-5”Savamala hosted the enlargement of the state major traffic infrastructure, including the nearby main
+5”Savamala hosted the enlargement of the state’s major traffic infrastructure, including the nearby main

-train station, the bus terminal, the river terminal and two of the citys main bridges connecting the city centre to New Belgrade, newly constructed capital of a socialist Yugoslavia that projected its high collective ideals onto urban development by appropriating the concept of modernist urban development.” (?)
+train station, the bus terminal, the river terminal and two of the city’s main bridges connecting the city centre to New Belgrade, the newly constructed capital of a socialist Yugoslavia that projected its high collective ideals onto urban development by appropriating the concept of modernist urban development.” (?)

 Conversely, the urban and architectural richness of the pre-socialist times was also preserved to date.
-The architectural masterpieces from the beginning of the 20th century Belgrade Cooperative [Geozavod], Bristol Hotel, Vuca’s house) still adorn the neighbourhood and the city.
-Their accessibility (bus and train terminals, city center) and even more so its promotion by the recent hubs of hype culture, which have been placed in the neighbourhood, put these buildings on the tourist maps and make them ”must-see” of the post-socialist south-eastern European capital (Questionnaire X).
+The architectural masterpieces from the beginning of the 20th century, the Belgrade Cooperative [Geozavod], Bristol Hotel, Vuca’s House) still adorn the neighbourhood and the city.
+Their accessibility (to the bus and train terminals and city center) and even more so its promotion by the recent hubs of hype culture, which have been placed in the neighbourhood, put these buildings on the tourist maps and make them the ”must-see” of the post-socialist south-eastern European capital (Questionnaire X).